 In other words: the source file is the raw material.
 The experienced translator and copywriter uses this to craft an entirely new text in the target language.
 An original that achieves the same effect as the source text.
-It is well worth investing in well-written transcreations.
+It is worth investing in well-written transcreations.
 Entrust your advertising texts and PR to an experienced copywriter.

 Only transcreations prepared for your specific purpose by a seasoned pro will truly hit the mark.